Fish-Network/docusaurus-deployment/docs/fish-network/intro-to-fish-network-clubs.md

 **Service DAO Principles:** Modularized roles, transparent governance, and cash flowing verticals integrated into the community to provide unmatched support for founders.

-**Community-first:** A decentralized LLC where every member can build an investment track record, find a co-founder, and help shape the Web3 / AI startup ecosystem.
+**Community-first:** A decentralized LLC where every member can build an investment track record, build a lean team as an emerging manager, and help shape the Web3 / AI startup ecosystem.

 **Web3-Native:** On-chain infrastructure for transparency, speed, lower operational cost, and global accessibility.